diogin/gorox/hemi/README.md

 And something useful:

   * example/  - Place example programs showing how to use the Hemi Engine,
-  * toolkit/  - Place auxiliary commands that are sometimes useful.
+  * toolkit/  - Place auxiliary commands and tools that are sometimes useful.

 Architecture